Arizona Mesothelioma Lawyer

 New Law Limits Arizona Asbestos Litigation

-In 2015 Governor Doug Ducey of Arizona signed a bill into law that put the brakes on asbestos lawsuits.
+In 2015, Governor Doug Ducey of Arizona signed a bill into law that halted asbestos lawsuits.
 The law aims to increase transparency, improve fairness, and reduce double-dipping into funds set aside for asbestos victims.

 The law requires anyone filing an asbestos-related personal injury lawsuit to sign a sworn statement of every claim they have or plan to make related to asbestos.
 The law also allows companies being sued to get delays in the proceedings.[7]